 125ml pouring or thick cream

-60g freshly grated parmesan, to serve
+60g freshly grated parmesan, to taste

 Make the crepes: Place the eggs in a mixing bowl, add the flour.
 Add half of the milk; using a whisk, whisk until your mixture is lump free.
 Keep adding milk slowly until all the lumps have disappeared, then add remainder of milk, mix through.
 It is easier to get the lumps out, if the mixture is thick, so don't add all the milk in straight away.
 Leave to stand for 30 minutes.
 Strain the mix through a sieve to make them completely lump free-I however never do, more cleaning up, and a few tiny lumps don't make a difference.